-(Ongoing) The iconic Rockefeller Center Ice Skating Rink opens for the winter season.
-For information on reservations, skate lessons or season passes, call 212-332-7654 or visit therinkatrockcenter.com.
-VIP packages are also available.
+(Opened 10/12) The iconic Rockefeller Center Ice Skating Rink opens for the winter season.
+For information on reservations, skate lessons, or season passes, call 212-332-7654 or visit therinkatrockcenter.com.
+VIP packages are available.
 For more information on Rockefeller Center, visit rockefellercenter.com.

 THE TCS NEW YORK CITY MARATHON

 (11/3) When November hits, the city’s thoughts turn to pounding pavement and the excitement of the TCS New York City Marathon.
 Some 50,000 runners from 125 countries will be cheered on by millions across all five boroughs of the city.